Date Smart! Don’t…

 Another student was more thoughtful.
 They picked “maturity.”

 They reasoned that maturity would guarantee most of the other important things on the list.
 A mature person would be appropriately accepting, loving, trusting, kind, reliable, respectable, honest…

 Completely rational, right?

 But the truth?
 When it comes to dating, many of us – many of us – will overlook a mature person because of a lack of physical attraction, an attribute that delivers none of the other important character qualities or relationship benefits on the list above.
 It’s a perfect example of an emotional decision that will most assuredly be defended rationally.

 And even worse?
 Many more – many many more – will ignore a glaring lack of maturity because of an overpowering physical attraction.
 And as the heart is carried away on the wings of emotion, the brain will begin churning out the rationalizations.

 “They’re not that bad!”
 (Oh, what a relief!
 Admittedly, they’re bad, but they could be worse.
-They could be a contract killer.
-Are they a contract killer?)
+They could be a serial killer.
+Are they a serial killer?)

 “They have a really good heart.”
 (If that’s so, why doesn’t that heart demonstrate its “goodness” more often?)